 Let’s be real here, any low carb food blog worth its salt has to have a recipe for low carb brownies.
 Because that’s really what people want.
 Recipes for low carb and Keto desserts.

-Like a chocolate keto brownies recipe.
+Like a double chocolate low carb brownies recipe.

 All chocolatey.
 And fudgey.
-And Keto-y.
+And no carb-y.